ar1ze/mdn-core-js/README.md

 # mdn-core-js

-Learning JavaScript fundamentals through Mozilla's MDN curriculum.
-Building interactive functionality on my solid HTML/CSS foundation
+Currently working through JavaScript fundamentals via Mozilla's MDN Web Docs curriculum.
+With HTML structure and CSS styling under my belt, I'm now diving into the programming side of web development.

+This repository tracks my progress as I learn core JavaScript concepts, from variables and functions to DOM manipulation and beyond.
+Building on my solid foundation in markup and styling, I'm developing the skills to make websites truly interactive and dynamic.